Hancock, Maryland: Transportation

+Highways

 The primary means of travel to and from Hancock is by road.
 Interstate 70 is the main highway serving the town.
 I-70 continues east to Baltimore and west to the southern suburbs of Pittsburgh.
 U.S. Route 40 runs concurrently with I-70 through the town, but just to the northwest, splits with I-70 to follow Interstate 68 westward towards Cumberland.
 U.S. Route 522 also traverses Hancock, heading northwest with I-70 into Pennsylvania and southward into eastern West Virginia towards Winchester, Virginia.
 Within the town, Maryland Route 144 serves as a local service route, following Main Street.

+Public transport

+Greyhound and Bay Runner Shuttle serve the town's truck plaza.
+Bay Runner provides shuttle service to BWI Airport.